linl33/bohemia/guides/guide_openhds_setup.md

 ```
 - Click on Next: Add Storage and edit the storage settings.
 Set to a minimum of 30gb.
 - Click on Next: Add Tags.
-- Add `aggregate.hostname` key with the domain name as the value (e.g., `bohemia.team`).
+- Add `aggregate.hostname` key with the domain name as the value (e.g., `datacat.cc`).
 Important.
 You need to have purchased the hostname prior to doing this (ie, don't use your IP address, use an actual DNS)
 - Click on Next: Configure Security Group.
 - Select an existing security group and select the security group you previously created.
 - Click on Review and Launch and after review, click on Launch.